ibexa/documentation-user/docs/publishing.md

     ![Approval timeline](img/approval_timeline.png "Approval timeline")

     Once you start editing the Content item, you can modify or publish it in the same way you edit a standard Content item.
-    You can also send it further along to another reviewer.
+    You can also send it on to another reviewer.

 ## Advanced publishing options